Applying for Determination of Eligibility

 - Form C: Documentation checklist (PDF)

-Forms A through D listed above are required, along with appropriate medical and other documentation as identified in the forms.
+Forms A through D listed above are required, along with appropriate medical and other documentation as pointed out in the forms.
+Some applications may also need an Authorization for Sharing Health Information form (PDF).
+For more information on this form, please see the Sharing Health Information section below or visit the PerformCare Forms page.

-The completed application forms and supporting documentation should be mailed to PerformCare at the following address:
+The filled out application forms and supporting documentation should be mailed to PerformCare at this address:

 PerformCare New Jersey